mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 5.11.0 - February 23, 2025 =
+* _Bugfix_: Don't crash when a runtime requirement is not met.

 = 5.10.1 - December 16, 2024 =
 * _Bugfix_: A debug message intended for local use accidentally got into the build of 5.10.0.